 Payment limits set a maximum amount of farm program payments a "person" can receive (7 U.S.C.
 1308).
 Limits have existed since the Agricultural Act of 1970 (P.L.
 91-524).
 The issue was controversial when the 2002 farm bill was written (the Farm Security and Rural Investment Act, P.L.
 107-171, Section 1603), and the policy debate continues today.
-The debate usually focuses on perceived inequities about what size farms should be supported, whether payments should be proportional to production or limited per individual, and the need to reduce federal spending.
+The debate usually focuses on what size farms should be supported, whether payments should be proportional to production or limited per individual, and the need to reduce federal spending.

 The effect of payment limits varies greatly across individuals and regions.
-Geographically, the South and West tend to have more large farms than the Upper Midwest or Northeast.
-By commodity, cotton and rice farms are affected more often because the subsidy per acre is relatively higher.
+The South and West have more large farms than the Upper Midwest or Northeast.
+By commodity, cotton and rice farms are affected more often since subsidies per acre are relatively higher.

 What Payments Are Subject to Limits?
-Producers generally receive three types of commodity payments: direct payments, counter-cyclical payments, and marketing loans.
-Direct and counter-cyclical payments are relatively straightforward since they are direct cash transfers.
-Marketing loans are more complicated since limits do not apply to some marketing loan options (see CRS Report RL33271, Farm Commodity Programs: Direct Payments, Counter-Cyclical Payments, and Marketing Loans, by Jim Monke).
+Producers generally receive three types of payments: direct payments, counter-cyclical payments, and marketing loans.
+Applying payment limits to direct and counter-cyclical payments is relatively straightforward, since they are direct cash transfers.
+Marketing loans are more complicated because limits do not apply to some marketing loan options (see CRS Report RL33271, Farm Commodity Programs: Direct Payments, Counter-Cyclical Payments, and Marketing Loans, by Jim Monke).